Cajun Shrimp and Grits Recipe

 Pro tip: Cook shrimp last!

 Shrimp cooks very quickly, usually in just a few minutes, so it’s best to add them to the pan only after everything else is nearly done.
 This helps keep them tender and prevents them from turning rubbery.
-Timing your grits and shrimp to finish at the same time ensures a warm and delicious final dish.

 - Serve immediately: Cajun shrimp and grits taste best right away, while the shrimp are juicy and tender, and the grits are creamy.